GovernorFancyPants/desolaterunner/_drafts/the-anatomy-of-a-dnf.md

 **MCC**

 Breaking the pattern for real.
-After I went out to hard in the 30 degree heat and hit my first split spot on my legs were shattered and from there on it was hanging on for dear life.
-I wanted to quit so many times and in my mind I found all the excuses but non were good enough, I knew I had to push through all the way to the finish if not only for the sake of finishing.
+After I went out to hard in the 30 degree heat, and hit my first split spot on, my legs were shattered and from there on it was hanging on for dear life.
+I wanted to quit so many times and in my mind I found all the excuses, but non were good enough.
+I knew I had to push through all the way to the finish if not only for the sake of finishing.
+And that's what I did, I finished way off my A, B and even C goal but at least I finished.
+I knew that if I didn't finish this one it would be for the sole reason of giving up, I had no valid excuse and so I kept going.
+And if the previous race taught me that it's ok to not finish sometimes, this one taught me that it's not ok to quit sometimes.

 ![](/uploads/2019/11/13/IMG_0870 (1).JPG)